I have gained both cultural and medical experience and I regret not staying for a longer period because the learning opportunities were everywhere.

 Learn more about what's included in your IVHQ Registration Fee and Program Fee.

-Take your volunteer experience to the next level with IVHQ's affordable activity and tour add-ons in Nepal!
+Take your volunteer experience to the next level with these popular add-ons and experiences.
 Explore your options below and learn how to book them once you've been accepted onto the IVHQ Nepal program.

 Embark on an unforgettable jungle safari to witness Nepal’s captivating wildlife in its natural habitat.